 “The sale of smart devices has exploded in recent years, which is a lucrative avenue for advertisers to grab.
 For instance, the concept of smart audio ads that would perform action-based responses is also in trials.”

 Programmatic Trend #5: Shift from Hyper-Personalization to Hyper-Relevance

 The focus in targeting will shift from hyper-personalization to hyper-relevance.
 What does it mean?
 Personalized ads create experiences based on the user's overall interests.
 Relevant ads create timely experiences based on the user's current interests, which means more room for making decisions here and now.

-This is only one of the factors that can be taken into account — right location combined with the person's potential needs.
-When it comes to advertising relevance, we ask ourselves a number of questions whether the user NEEDS the product or not rather than identifying their INTEREST in that product.
+This is only one of the factors that can be taken into account - the right location combined with the person's potential needs.
+When it comes to advertising relevance, we ask ourselves questions whether the user NEEDS the product or not, rather than identifying their INTEREST in that product.

 That's a much more complex task to implement than just personalizing the message.
-Thus, hyper relevant ads will be powered by abovementioned AI and machine learning algorithms due to the ever changing, dynamic nature of relevance.
+Thus, hyper-relevant ads will be powered by the abovementioned AI and machine learning algorithms due to the ever-changing, dynamic nature of relevance.

 “I'm quietly optimistic that many areas that were hit hard by the COVID19 pandemic will see a resurgence, such as DOOH.”